Witold Nazarewicz: Research

-Atomic nuclei, the core of matter and the fuel of stars, are self-bound collections of protons and neutrons (nucleons) that interact through forces that have their origin in quantum chromo-dynamics.
+Atomic nuclei, composed of protons and neutrons (nucleons), are self-bound systems governed by quantum chromodynamics.
 Nuclei comprise 99.9% of all baryonic matter in the Universe.
-The complex nature of the nuclear forces among protons and neutrons yields a diverse and unique variety of nuclear phenomena, which form the basis for the experimental and theoretical studies.
-Developing a comprehensive description of all nuclei, a long-standing goal of nuclear physics, requires theoretical and experimental investigations of rare atomic nuclei, i.e. systems with neutron- to-proton ratios larger and smaller than those naturally occurring on earth.
-The main area of my professional activity is the theoretical description of those exotic, short-lived nuclei that inhabit remote regions of nuclear landscape.
-This research invites a strong interaction between nuclear physics, interdisciplinary, many-body-problem, high-performance computing, and applied mathematics and statistics.
+The complex nature of the nuclear forces among protons and neutrons yields a wide range of nuclear phenomena which form the basis for the experimental and theoretical studies.
+Developing a comprehensive description of all nuclei, a long-standing goal of nuclear physics, requires theoretical and experimental investigations of rare atomic nuclei, i.e. systems with neutron- to-proton ratios larger and smaller than those naturally occurring on Earth.
+The main area of his professional activity is the theoretical description of those exotic, short-lived nuclei that inhabit remote regions of nuclear landscape.
+This research integrates a strong interaction between nuclear physics, interdisciplinary, many-body-problem, high-performance computing, and applied mathematics and statistics.
 Key scientific themes that are being addressed by his research are captured by overarching questions: